tildezero/tildezero/README.md

 ### bio or something idk

+Hello coders of the internet!
+My name is Suhas

+Random facts about me:

+- i suck at coding
+- im a teenager
+- username/username is a special repository because its readme.md appears on your github profile

 <!--
 **svcodes/svcodes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.